I want to create a Cape Cod style house, sometimes called a story and a half or attic loft. How can I do this automatically?

 Click OK to close the dialog and automatically generate a roof.

 Next, select Edit> Default Settings to open the Default Settings dialog.
-Expand for the Floors and Rooms section and select Current Floor and then click Edit.
+Expand for the Floors and Rooms section, expand the Floor Levels section, select 2, then click Edit.

-*In X8 and prior select the Floor category, and then click the Edit button.
+In Chief Architect X10 and prior program versions, select Current Floor and then click Edit.

-In the Floor 2 Defaults dialog that opens next, under the Relative Heights category, change the Rough Ceiling (E) value back to the default of 97 1/8" and click OK.
+In the Floor 2 Defaults dialog that opens next, under the Relative Heights category, change the Rough Ceiling value back to the default of 97 1/8," then click OK.